 Missing Milestones: Helping Teens During Social Distancing

 Social distancing due to the COVID-19 pandemic could be particularly challenging for adolescents and teens who thrive on social connections.

 As many look for ways to stay calm in the midst of an unprecedented health crisis, a Michigan Medicine dietitian shares some helpful strategies for sheltering in place.

 Research Continues, But No Proven Therapies to Prevent or Treat COVID-19 Yet

 There are no therapies proven to prevent or treat COVID-19 yet, but providers can help address symptoms while they continue researching new ideas.

 Helpful Tips for GI Issues Caused by COVID-19 Stress

 The gastrointestinal system may be a victim of COVID-19 stress.
 Here, experts help to navigate those tummy troubles.

 A Michigan Medicine gastroenterologist discusses the latest GI-related research from Wuhan, China.
-A recent study revealed that diarrhea can be an unrecognized symptom of COVID-19.

 As the novel coronavirus (COVID-19) advances around the world, a growing number of researchers are using computational models to estimate this spread.